 The Compound Effect

 Here's where it gets exciting.
-Every dollar you earn inside a Roth SDIRA — every payment, every DPO, every note flip profit — stays in the account and compounds tax-free.
+Every dollar you earn inside a Roth SDIRA — every payment, every Discounted Payoff (DPO), every note flip profit — stays in the account and compounds tax-free.

 If you start with $50,000 and earn 20% annually through note investing: